-Mr D complained to NatWest, his adviser had told him he had unused pension contribution allowances from the 2019/2020 tax year.
-And by making these contributions he could receive tax relief of up to 45%.
-But as the payment missed the tax year and the carry forward rules, which allowed Mr and Mrs D to use previous years allowances, only allow a person to go back three years the allowance was lost.
+Mr D complained to NatWest on Mrs D's behalf, her adviser had told her she had unused pension contribution allowances from the 2019/2020 tax year.
+And by making these contributions she could receive tax relief of up to 45%.
+But as the payment missed the tax year and the carry forward rules, which allowed Mr and Mrs D to use previous years allowances, only allow a person to go back three years, the allowance was lost.

-NatWest responded to apologise for the delayed payment and offered Mr D £250 in compensation.
+NatWest responded to apologise for the delayed payment and offered Mr D £250 in compensation - in relation to the complaint as a whole - so including Mrs D's delayed payment.